telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/toolbox-configuration.md

 When the Finish button is clicked Visual Studio will be restarted so that the changes can take effect.

->note The Toolbox Configurator will overwrite the toolbox registration performed during installation.
+>tip The Toolbox Configurator will overwrite the toolbox registration performed during installation.
 >

 The Toolbox Configurator is supported in Visual Studio 2008, 2010, 2012, 2013 and 2015.